iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Introduction

 As deep neural networks (DNNs) grow increasingly complex, transfer learning—fine-tuning pre-trained models with task-specific data for downstream tasks—has become a widely adopted solution across diverse applications, including image classification, semantic segmentation, and object detection, to name a few.
 For instance, the model consisting of the pre-trained encoder~\cite{simmim, mae} and task-specific decoder is fine-tuned, achieving remarkable performance gain when compared to the model trained from scratch.
 However, training large, complex models separately for each task and dataset is highly inefficient.
 Recently, parameter efficient fine-tuning (PEFT) approaches~\cite{bitfit, LN-tuning, lora} that maximize the efficiency in terms of training parameters have emerged as an alternative to the above-mentioned full fine tuning (FFT) methodologies, achieving competitive performance even with limited computing resources while simplifying the training processes and deployment.

-This remarkable progress in vision tasks is primarily driven by approaches including prompt tuning~\cite{prompt_nlp} and adapter~\cite{adapter_nlp}, which have been successfully applied in natural language processing (NLP) tasks.
-Visual prompt tuning~\cite{vpt} is the first study to explore the potential of prompt tuning in visual recognition tasks, laying the foundation for the prompt tuning in the field of computer vision.
-In addition, the adapter-based PEFT methods~\cite{adaptformer, lorand} achieve significant training efficiency by applying the adapter used in NLP to the Vision Transformer (ViT) and its variants~\cite{vit, swin, swinv2}.
+This remarkable progress in vision tasks is primarily driven by approaches including prompt tuning~\cite{prompt_nlp} and adapter~\cite{adapter_nlp}, which have been successfully applied to natural language processing (NLP) tasks.
+Visual Prompt Tuning (VPT)~\cite{vpt} is the first study to explore the potential of prompt tuning in visual recognition tasks, laying the foundation for the prompt tuning in the field of computer vision.
+In addition, the adapter-based PEFT methods~\cite{adaptformer, lorand} achieve significant training efficiency by applying the adapter to the Vision Transformer (ViT) and its variants~\cite{vit, swin, swinv2}.

-While most PEFT-based approaches yield comparable performance to baseline methods using the FFT in the image classification task, they do not yet provide sufficiently satisfactory performance to compete with the FFT in other complex downstream tasks.
-Additionally, the scalability of prompt-based methods~\cite{vpt, vp} is significantly limited, leading to considerable performance degradation as the number of learnable parameters increases, as reported in~\cite{adaptformer}.
-Adapter-based approaches~\cite{adaptformer, lora, lorand} incorporate lightweight modules to reduce the number of trainable parameters while maintaining stable performance across a range of trainable parameter scales.
+While most PEFT-based approaches yield performance comparable to baseline methods using the FFT in the image classification task, they do not yet provide sufficiently satisfactory performance to compete with the FFT in other complex downstream tasks.
+Furthermore, the scalability of prompt-based methods~\cite{vpt, vp} is significantly limited, leading to considerable performance degradation as the number of learnable parameters (\ie, prompts) increases, as reported in~\cite{adaptformer}.
+In contrast, adapter-based approaches~\cite{adaptformer, lora, lorand} incorporate lightweight modules to reduce the number of trainable parameters, maintaining stable performance on a range of trainable parameter scales.
 However, the adapters always apply the same transformation to input features, ignoring individual characteristics of input instances.
-This may not be an issue when fully tuning DNNs, but it could be a limiting factor in improving performance in adapter-based PEFT methods.
-Namely, the inflexibility with respect to input instances exacerbates the transfer capability of adapter-based models with small learnable parts to downstream tasks, limiting their ability to capture unique and task-specific information.
+This may not be an issue when fully tuning whole networks, but it could be a limiting factor in improving performance in adapter-based PEFT methods.
+Namely, the inflexibility with respect to input instances exacerbates the transfer capability of adapter-based models with only small learnable parts to downstream tasks, limiting their ability to capture unique and task-specific information.